 Whether you’re saving to buy your first home, moving house or remortgaging your existing property, mortgages can be complicated and time-consuming to arrange.
-We like to keep things as straightforward as we can though, offering a simple range of great products and clear advice at every step of the journey.* Our mortgage guide below may help, and our trained advisors are available to give advice, in branch or over the phone.
+We like to keep things as straightforward as we can though, offering a simple range of great products and clear advice at every step of the journey.* Our mortgage guide below may help, and our trained advisers are available to give advice, in branch or over the phone.

 Warning: Your home may be repossessed if you do not keep up repayments on your mortgage.